onestic/coding-standard-files/README.md

 1 - In Code Sniffer config, _"Coding Standard"_ option must be set to _"Custom"_ and in file selector, ruleset.xml file path must be set to _[project-folder]/vendor/onestic/coding-standard/Ecg/ruleset.xml_

-As in new option _"Check files with extension"_ there's no option to check phtml files,  __all file extensions must be unchecked__ in order to let custom phpcs phar file check php and phtml files (old PhpStorm versions doesn't have this extension options).
+In option block _"Check files with extension"_ set value _php,phtml_ for sniffing this files (old PhpStorm versions doesn't have this extension management or have checkboxes to set extensions).

 ![Code Sniffer inspector config](PhpStorm/PhpStorm-inspectors-cs.png)